 No crack/break in the tape can be more than 1⁄2 the width of the tape.
-This applies to both fiberglass-reinforced (strapping) tape and electrical tape.
+This applies to both fiberglass-reinforced (strapping) tape and red electrical tape that cross over the tip.

 Note- any repair to a broken piece of crossover piece of tape must replace the entire length of the crossover piece; a patch is not acceptable.